alaaabaas/songs_sales_SQL/README.md

 In this project an  analysis of media products ,orders and ,sales was made using SQL

-#### to run the code install workbench
-#### this project is part of data analysis nanodegree The database only available to download from the course Webpage

 **questions posed and answered by the project:**